zjg95/zjg95.github.io/about.md

 permalink: /about/
 ---

 I am a computer science student at the University of Texas at Austin.
 My graduation date is December 2015.
 I am pursuing a BS in Computer Science and a [certificate in information security](http://www.cs.utexas.edu/undergraduate-program/academics/certificate-programs/infosec).
 My interests include web development and working with databases, as well as object-oriented programming.
-I am a big fan of C++.
+I am a big fan of C++ and Python, but I also know Java very well and enjoy using it.

 ### Contact me